-“We have the finest live room ever built,” said Hitco Entertainment founder Charles Goldstuck, speaking to Billboard Magazine about the new Sanctuary recording studio, located in Albany, Bahamas.
-Just as impressive is the white, rolling-wave exterior by Danish architects Bjarke Ingels Group (BIG).
+“We have the finest live room ever built,” said Hitco Entertainment founder Charles Goldstuck, talking about the Sanctuary recording studio, located in Albany, Bahamas.
+Goldstuck was speaking to Billboard Magazine about the impressive new facility, designed by Danish architects Bjarke Ingels Group (BIG).

-In addition to its live room, control room and five production suites, the Sanctuary includes a beautiful artists’ lounge, designed by Justin Timberlake, with a full kitchen, dining and sitting rooms, and an outdoor area with a hot tub and gas grill.
+In addition to its live room, control room and five production suites, the Sanctuary includes a beautiful artists’ lounge, with an interior design by Justin Timberlake, with a full kitchen, dining and sitting rooms, and an outdoor area with a hot tub and gas grill.

 Think Simple designed and installed the audio, video and computer networking systems within the Artists’ Lounge, plus Crestron lighting and shading controls for the lounge, reception area, hallways and the live room.